 Melding: This is to take a combination of cards from your hand and place it face up in front of you.
 This combination can be done in two ways which is in sequences of run such as three or more cards of the same suit in consecutive order, or as a group where three or four cards are of the same rank.

-Laying Off: his is by adding a card/cards from your hand to an existing meld on the table.
+Laying off is a term that is by adding a card/cards from your hand to an existing meld on the table.
 These cards must be added to a valid meld, and the player is not permitted to rearrange the meld in the process.
 An example of this would be as follow.
 Let’s say an opponent melded 3 aces in a previous turn.
 If you have an ace, during your next turn you would lay off your ace to go with your opponents 3 aces.

-Discarding your last card in either one of these ways is called going out.
+When you discard the last card in your hand, it is determined you have “gone out”.
 As soon as someone goes out, play ceases.
 There can be no further melding or laying off, even if the other players have valid combinations in their hands.